MicrosoftDocs/powerapps-docs/powerapps-docs/user/use-custom-model-driven-app-on-mobile.md

 ## Edit a record

-1. From the Home screeen, open a record to edit it.
+1. From the Home screeen, open a record that you want to edit.
 2. When you are done editing the record, select **Save**.
 To cancel your changes, select **Discard**.

    > [!div class="mx-imgBorder"]